mahindrautela/mahindrautela.github.io/_pages/about.md

 At LANL, I am currently working on
 * Solving both forward and inverse spatiotemporal dynamical systems, ex: particle accelerators and plasma physics.
-* Uncertainity analysis and quantification for such system.
+* Uncertainity analysis and quantification for spatiotemporal dynamical system.
 * Generative models, Bayesian formulations and explainable and trustworthy AI.

 ## News